Royal Malay Regiment: History

-The regiment traces its origin back to 1933 and the 1st Experimental Company, a company of native Malays established as the beginning of a native military force in Malaya.
-On 1 February 1933, 25 young Malay locals were chosen from 1,000 applicants as suitable recruits for the new regiment.
-Formed on 1 March 1933 in the Haig Lines, Port Dickson, Negeri Sembilan, this Experimental Company began with the 25 recruits under Commanding Officer G. McBruce and Adjutant Captain K. G. Exham.
-The Regimental Sergeant Major was A. E. McCarthy, and E. Oldfield served as Quartermaster Sergeant.

-At this stage, because the 'Company' was only an attempt to "find out how the Malays would react to military discipline". it was designated "Experimental".
-On 1 January 1935, the Experimental Company became the Malay Regiment with a complement of 150 men.
-Recruitment then accelerated, and a further 232 recruits were formed into two rifle companies, as well as a headquarters wing that included a Vickers machine-gun platoon, a Signalling Section, and a Corps of Drums.
-As of 1 January 1938, the 1st Battalion Malay Regiment had a complement of 17 British officers, six Malay officers, 11 Warrant Officers, and 759 non-commissioned officers and other ranks.
-Training intensified as the shadow of war loomed larger with frequent long route marches and exercises at battalion and brigade levels.
+On 1 February 1933, 25 Malayans were chosen from 1,000 applicants to serve in the first company of the regiment.
+A month later on 1 March, the company was officially formed in Port Dickson under commanding officer G. McBruce and his adjutant, Captain K. G. Exham; the regiment's regimental sergeant major was A. E. McCarthy, and E. Oldfield served as its quartermaster sergeant.
+Since the company was solely an attempt to "find out how the Malays would react to military discipline", it was designated as the 1st (Experimental) Company.
+On 1 January 1935, the company was expanded into a regiment with 150 personnel.
+Recruitment efforts for the unit proceeded to accelerate, and a further 232 recruits were formed into two rifle companies and a headquarters section which included a Vickers machine gun platoon, a signallers section and a corps of drummers.

+By 1 January 1938, the regiment had a complement of 17 British officers, six Malayan officers, 11 warrant officers and 759 non-commissioned officers and other ranks.
+In the leadup to World War II, the regiment's training intensified with more frequent and longer marches and exercises and both regimental and brigade level.
 The regiment also began training with mortars and anti-tank weapons.
-In August 1941, a Bren gun carrier platoon was formed under Captain R. R. C. Carter and trained with the British 2nd Loyals Regiment.
-In March 1941, the Colonial Governor of the Straits Settlements, authorised the increase of the regiment's strength to two battalions with the creation of The 2nd Battalion in 1941.
-The two battalions of the Malay Regiment, along with the 2nd Battalion The Loyal Regiment (North Lancashire), formed the 1st Malaya Infantry Brigade and went on to play a major role in the defence of Malaya during the Second World War.
+In March 1941, Governor Shenton Thomas authorised an increase of the regiment's size to two battalions, which along with the 2nd Battalion of the British Army's Loyal Regiment (North Lancashire) formed the 1st Malaya Infantry Brigade.
+Five months later, a Bren Gun Carrier platoon was formed under Captain R. R. C. Carter and began training with the 2nd Loyal Regiment.

-Company A of 2nd Battalion was the first Malay Regiment unit to engage Japanese forces landing at Kampung Salak in Pengkalan Chepa, Kelantan.
-Outnumbered, the unit eventually withdrew to Kuala Krai, and later to Singapore.